 Our youngest students (Kindergarten – Grade 2) meet Sundays 9:30 a.m. – 12:00 p.m. and have opportunities to experience Judaism in a warm and engaging communal atmosphere.

 In our hands-on, music filled, drama enriched, and art focused K-1 class, our youngest learners are sure to find Jewish life exciting and engaging.
 In class, students are invited to not only learn about, but also to experience Jewish holidays, Bible stories, and Shabbat.
-During Tefillah and enrichment periods, our K-1 students will participate in lively prayer experiences and be introduced to the Hebrew letters and important Hebrew words each week.
-The year is also filled with a number of legacy projects.
-Students and parents will make keepsake Shabbat candlesticks, participate in a canned food drive & bake sale for Second Harvest, and create gift baskets for the Ronald McDonald House.
+Our K-1 students will participate in lively prayer experiences and be introduced to the Hebrew letters and important Hebrew words each week.

-Students in Grades 3-6 can either attend Traditional Religious School which meets twice weekly (Sundays 9:30 a.m. – 12:00 p.m and Tuesdays 4:15 p.m. – 6:15 p.m.) or the innovative Hebrew Connection-Family Learning Circle Program which has students attend the traditional Sunday program (9:30 a.m. – 12:00 p.m.) along with private Hebrew tutoring once a week at a time and place of their convenience.
-Students who take advantage of private tutoring also take advantage of a menu of Youth and Family Learning experiences to provide the community and social connections that the Tuesday afternoon program provides.
+Students in Grades 3-6 can either attend Traditional Religious School which meets twice weekly (Sundays 9:30 a.m. – 12:00 p.m and Tuesdays 4:15 p.m. – 6:15 p.m.) or the innovative Hebrew Connection Program which has students attend the traditional Sunday program (9:30 a.m. – 12:00 p.m.) along with private Hebrew tutoring once a week at a time and place of their convenience.

-Students in Grade 7 participate in specialized B’nei Mitzvah classes with the Rabbi and Cantor.
-All 7th Grade students meet on Tuesday afternoons (4:15 p.m. – 6:15 p.m.) and Sundays (see schedule)
+Students in Grade 7 participate in specialized B’nei Mitzvah classes with the Rabbi Cohen.
+All 7th Grade students meet on Tuesday afternoons (4:15 p.m. – 6:15 p.m.) and select Sundays (see schedule)

 Our 3rd Grade students begin the year by exploring the first book in the Torah, Genesis.
 We make our foundational text come alive through drama, art, and kinesthetic activities.
 In small learning communities, students are encouraged to ask questions and uncover new answers.
 Their conversations will continue into the second semester as the students engage in “God Talk.”
 Each session is based on a different fundamental question, beginning with “Why don’t we see or hear God today like they did in the Bible?”